-One thing I like to do is take a skinless breast of chicken, coat it in olive oil and sprinkle both sides with Kosher Salt and Herbes de Provence.
-Let it marinate for an hour or so, then grill it.
-That's it.
-Or, season skin-on chicken thighs the same way, then braise with white wine, tomatoes, and halved shallots.
+For an easy Provençal chicken dinner, coat a skinless chicken breast in olive oil and sprinkle both sides with kosher salt and herbes de Provence, marinate for an hour or so, then grill.
+Or season skin-on chicken thighs the same way, then braise with white wine, tomatoes, and halved shallots.

 - 4 tablespoons thyme